How to Choose a Web Designer

 By Karyn Greenstreet

-When you’re self-employed, choosing a web designer is a crucial decision, as a good website can bring you more business and a bad one can drive away prospective customers.
+When you’re self-employed, choosing a website designer is a crucial decision, as a good website can bring you more business and a bad one can drive away prospective customers.

 Below are some important things to consider when selecting a website designer for your project.